 Our wild spot prawns are trap caught and delivered live to Pender Harbour on the Sunshine Coast.
 We take pride in offering wild and sustainable spot prawns directly from the boat to the public.
 Look for the ‘Gulf Rascal‘ at the Govt Dock in Madeira Park.

-Also fresh and frozen octopus.
+We also offer fresh and frozen octopus.

 According to the SeaChoice organization (a watch dog group concerned with the health of our fisheries and oceans):